mkblogs/elk-searck/README.md

 ```
 So log files are generated in /tmp/target/logs folder

-So we need to move these log files to volume as below
+So we need to move these log files to docker volume as below

 ```docker